Hellzapoppin' (film): Music

-The 1942 Academy Awards nomination for Best Song of "Pig Foot Pete", (which lost to "White Christmas"), was attributed to Hellzapoppin; however, the song never appears in the film—it was actually performed in the Abbott and Costello film Keep 'Em Flying, another Universal Pictures production from 1941.
+The 1942 Academy Awards nomination for Best Song of "Pig Foot Pete" (which lost to "White Christmas"), was attributed to Hellzapoppin; however, the song never appears in the film—it was actually performed in the Abbott and Costello film Keep 'Em Flying, another Universal Pictures production from 1941.

 The official Academy Awards database credits Hellzapoppin with the Best Song nomination but comments in a note, "This nomination is a mystery.
-Both the nominations list and the program from the Awards dinner list the song as being from Hellzapoppin, a 1942 release for Awards purposes.
-The song does not appear in that film, but did appear in Keep 'Em Flying, a 1941 release from the same production company and studio, and was therefore ineligible for a 1942 nomination."
+Both the nominations list and the program from the Awards dinner list the song as being from Hellzapoppin, a 1942 release for Awards purposes."

-Dance

-The film has a five-minute Lindy Hop dance sequence at approximately the halfway point.
-The dance routines are very fast and athletic, including many aerials.
-The performers are billed as The Congaroos (Arthur White's dance troupe, known professionally as Whitey's Lindy Hoppers), including Frankie Manning and Norma Miller.
-Slim and Slam are also part of the act.
-Manning choreographed the routine.

 Post-production

 H. C. Potter directed the film and paid close attention to new camera tricks and comedy effects.
 As originally conceived by Potter, there wasn't any movie projectionist as played by Shemp Howard.
 Potter conveyed the illusion that Olsen and Johnson were speaking to the actual projectionist, personally running the picture in each individual theater, and the frequent technical problems were attributed to the unseen projectionist.
 Potter staged an elaborate finale, where Olsen and Johnson attend the opening of their film at Grauman's Chinese Theatre and plant their footprints in the movie palace's famous celebrity courtyard.
 Unfortunately for Ole and Chic, the wet cement acts like quicksand and sinks the comedians underground as the end title appears.

 Universal executives thought audiences might be confused by some of Potter's scenes.
 Potter was no longer on the lot, so producer Alex Gottlieb assigned director Eddie Cline to shoot new scenes with Shemp Howard as the new, fictitious projectionist; Jody Gilbert as Shemp's girlfriend; Richard Lane; and Elisha Cook, Jr. Olsen and Johnson were not present for the retakes.
-Film editor Arthur Hilton inserted a quick clip of Olsen and Johnson into the new ending, which has director Richard Lane expressing his disgust with the script and shooting Elisha Cook, Jr. repeatedly.
+Film editor Milton Carruth inserted a quick clip of Olsen and Johnson into the new ending, which has director Richard Lane expressing his disgust with the script and shooting Elisha Cook, Jr., repeatedly.
 Cook is uninjured ("I always wear a bulletproof vest around the studio"), but when he drinks a glass of water, the liquid bursts from his chest.
 H. C. Potter was upset when he saw the finished film: "A lot of things that I had worked very hard on -- innovations -- were, after I had left Universal, gone completely.
 I screamed and yelled bloody hell, but there was nothing I could do about it."